 The Festival has a strong partnership with the school district.
 Last year, our screenings at the Evergreen for elementary school students had the participation of all the schools in Powell River, with more than 1,000 attendees.
 The strong programming we presented was developed in partnership with the National Film Board.

 Our youth programs promote media literacy, skills development, an appreciation of cinema, and an awareness of community issues such as social justice, sustainability and personal responsibility.

 Providing a ‘window’ into the broader world is at the core of our Youth-focused activities.
 Film is a great story-telling medium, and the films produced by our Adventures in Film Camp participants are a testament to the enabling aspects of film collaboration.
 The film camp is equally divided between Powell River Digital Film School (PRDFS) students and participants from outside of Powell River.

 Tony Papa, director of the PRDFS, on our collaboration: “We have worked together with the Film Festival for the past 10 years and can attest to the value and impact the festival has on our youth, from the Adventures in Film Camp to the inclusive screenings and workshops available to them…”

 Film plays an important role not only in student literacy, but also in life learning, and career opportunities.
 Many of the students involved in the Festival and the PRDFS go on to further education and employment in film.

 Participant Michael Stevantoni describes it as a “transformative experience, which not only allowed me to begin thinking of filmmaking as a career but also allowed me to develop life skills which can be applied to almost every aspect of my life.”

-The Film Festival gratefully acknowledges the support of School District 47, Brooks Secondary, and the Powell River Rotary Club.
+The Film Festival gratefully acknowledges the support of School District 47 and the Powell River Rotary Club.